dmparrishphd/Python4th/README.md

 > [Some popular languages are] syntax-heavy.
 > Learning all that syntax is just horrible....
 > **[One] thing we want** out of our languages is **simplicity... of syntax**.
 > Think of a language like **Forth**. ---Robert "Uncle Bob" Martin (2020-03-31) "The Last Programming Language."
-Clean Coders.
+Clean Coders. https://www.youtube.com/watch?v=P2yr-3F6PQo

+The goals of Python Forth include:

+- actual freedom,
 - low barrier to entry,
-- extreme simplicity,
+- extreme simplicity
-- actual freedom

 ## Why?